-Melinda Katz has been a dedicated public servant for nearly 20 years, serving in key governmental positions on both the city and state level.
+Melinda Katz was elected on November 5th, 2013 to serve as the 19th Queens Borough President.
+She has been a dedicated public servant for nearly 20 years, serving in key governmental positions on both the city and state level.

-Born and raised in Forest Hills, Melinda is a graduate of the city’s public school system.
-She also graduated summa cum laude from the University of Massachusetts, Amherst and received her juris doctorate from St. John’s School of Law.
-While at St. John’s, she was published by the Journal of Legal Commentary and interned with the tenant rights division of the Legal Aid Society, the US Attorney’s office and Judge Michael Mukasey in the Southern District of NY.
+Born and raised in Forest Hills, Melinda is a graduate of the public school system.
+She graduated summa cum laude from the University of Massachusetts, Amherst and received her juris doctorate from St. John’s University School of Law.
+While at St. John’s, she was published by the Journal of Legal Commentary and interned with the tenant rights division of the Legal Aid Society, the US Attorney’s Office and Judge Michael Mukasey in the Southern District of NY.

 Her father, David, was the founder and conductor of the Queens Symphony Orchestra and her mother, Jeanne, was the founder of the Queens Council for the Arts.